cortexlabs/cortex/docs/clusters/networking/api-gateway.md

 Please note that one limitation of API Gateway is that there is a 30-second time limit for all requests.

-A requirement that needs to be met for this guide is that the `api_load_balancer_type` field has to be set to `nlb` in your cluster configuration file before creating the cluster.
-By default, the field is set to `nlb`.

 If your API load balancer is internet-facing (which is the default, or you set `api_load_balancer_scheme: internet-facing` in your cluster configuration file before creating your cluster), use the [first section](#internet-facing-load-balancer) of this guide.

 If your API load balancer is internal (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster), use the [second section](#internal-load-balancer) of this guide.